 We will also visit a private palace to see some Roman mosaics saved from the nearby archaeological site of Itálica before going to a country estate for lunch and a private flamenco lesson.
 After a siesta at the hotel and an independent dinner, we will reconvene to enjoy a flamenco show together, so you how the professionals do it!

 Day 3 (B, L)

-After a leisurely breakfast and some freetime in Seville, we will drive to the city of Carmona where we will enjoy a wonderful lunch in the famous Parador with their gigantic dining room.
-After lunch we will continue our drive and check into our hotel.
+After a leisurely breakfast and some freetime in Seville, we will make our way to the city of Carmona where we will enjoy a wonderful lunch in the famous Parador with their gigantic dining room.
+After lunch we will continue on and check into our hotel.

 As an introduction to the city with your TOMA Tour Director, in the early evening, you will take a stroll.
 You will visit a Mudejar chapel, Christian in purpose but built in Arabic style and stroll the Old Jewish Quarter.
 We will also see the Roman bridge and visit some of the lesser known corners of the Old City.

 This evening is free for you to enjoy meandering the tiny streets of the city centre and soaking up the atmosphere of Cordoba after the tourists have left.

 Day 4 (B, D)

 This evening you will re-convene with your TOMA Tour Director for a delicious local meal.

 Day 5 (B, L, D)